abdullah50053/CS4395-NLP/Assignment-6/README.md

 Preliminary practice and experimenting with web scraping and regex.

-See Assignent 6.1 for final project.
+See Assignment 6.1 for final project.